-The Senate reached a deal on amendments to the farm bill, which will allow them to begin voting today.
+The Senate on amendments to the farm bill, which will allow them to begin voting today.
 In all, 73 mostly but not entirely germane amendments will be voted upon, stretched over two days, with the goal of wrapping up the bill by the end of the week.

 So what is in this decade-long farm bill, potentially the biggest matter that Congress will legislate this year?